vil/H4X-Tools/README.md

 You can use the promo code **VILI** to get **8% off** Static ISP proxies.

-See the [Running with proxies](https://github.com/vil/H4X-Tools#running-with-proxies) section to see how setup your proxies.
+See the [Running with proxies](https://github.com/vil/H4X-Tools#running-with-proxies) section to see how to setup your proxies.

 # H4X-Tools